soufianekremcht/Link-Previewer/README.md

 [![](https://jitpack.io/v/SoufianeKreX/UrlPreviewer.svg)](https://jitpack.io/#SoufianeKreX/UrlPreviewer)

+---

 ### Still In Development .
 It not Working For The current Moment
 ### I Welcome Anyone who can help add Improvement on this project.

+---

 ## Gradle Dependency

-for android studio 3.x
+For android studio 3.x :

-add this to app level build gradle file
+Add this to app level build gradle file

 ~~~gradle
 allprojects {